 Your blood pressure levels are affected by your age, eating habits, activity levels, stress level and other factors.
 It’s very common to have high blood pressure – about half of American adults do.
 But if high blood pressure isn’t treated, it puts you at increased risk for a heart attack, heart failure and other vascular conditions.

 The good news is that healthy habits and lifestyle changes can make a big impact on your blood pressure (and overall health) almost immediately and in the years to come.
-Read on to learn about ways to lower blood pressure naturally and blood pressure medications that may help.
+Read on to learn about ways to lower blood pressure naturally.

-There are many ways to lower your blood pressure naturally.
-There are also numerous medications that can help you get your numbers into a healthy range.
+There are many ways to lower your blood pressure naturally and get your numbers into a healthy range.

 So, what blood pressure numbers should you target?
 Normal blood pressure is lower than 120 systolic (top number) and 80 diastolic (bottom number).
 But talk to your primary care doctor about what numbers make sense for you.